Higher Josephson harmonics in a tunable double-junction transmon qubit: Born-Oppenheimer Approximation

-To obtain the effective one-dimensional Hamiltonian from Eq.~\ref{eq_pot_BO}, we apply a Born–Oppenheimer approximation that exploits the energy separation between the fast internal mode $\phi_\textrm{int}$ and the slow collective mode $\phi_q$.
-For each value of $\phi_q$, the internal coordinate $\phi_\textrm{int}$ is assumed to remain in its ground state, thereby dressing the Josephson energy experienced by the qubit coordinate.
-Treating $\phi_q$ as a classical parameter, we minimize the potential with respect to $\phi_\textrm{int}$ and expand it around $\phi_\textrm{int}=0$, yielding a harmonic Hamiltonian for the fast mode.
-The ground-state energy,
+To obtain the effective one-dimensional Hamiltonian, we apply a Born–Oppenheimer approximation that exploits the energy separation between the fast internal mode $\phi_\textrm{int}$ and the slow collective mode $\phi_q$.
+Treating $\phi_q$ as a classical parameter and assuming the internal mode remains in its ground state implies that the internal coordinate localizes at its minimum.
+As a result, any non-diverging function $f(\phi_q)$ yields the same effective single-mode BO potential $U_\mathrm{BO}(\phi_q)$, despite corresponding to different underlying two-mode potentials.
+This allows us to adopt a simplified form by choosing $f(\phi_q)=0$ and $s(\phi_q)=+1$, yielding

-acts as an effective potential for $\phi_q$, corresponding to Eq.~\ref{eq_pot_BO}.
-The resulting one-dimensional Hamiltonian is therefore